Enterprise security general information and guidelines in Azure HDInsight

 Disable conditional access policy using the IP address based policy.
 This requires service endpoints to be enabled on the VNETs where the clusters are deployed.
 If you use an external service for MFA (something other than Microsoft Entra ID), the IP address based policy won't work

 AllowCloudPasswordValidationpolicy is required for federated users.
 Since HDInsight uses the username / password directly to get tokens from Microsoft Entra ID, this policy has to be enabled for all federated users.

 Enable service endpoints if you require conditional access bypass using Trusted IPs.

 - Always deploy clusters with a group.

-- Use Azure AD to manage group memberships (easier than trying to manage the individual services in the cluster).
+- Use Microsoft Entra ID to manage group memberships (easier than trying to manage the individual services in the cluster).